Carrie Symonds Wedding Dress: 'Divine', 'Gorgeous', 'Jenny in Forest Gump' - Answered | ExBulletin

 Jenny also wore a whimsical flower crown to marry Forrest at the fictional wedding.

-One Twitter user wrote: ‘Her outfit reminds me a lot of Forrest Gumps’ wife (and I don’t mean that in a nasty way).
+One Twitter user wrote: “Her outfit reminds me a lot of Forrest Gump’s wife (and I’m not saying it in a bad way).

 “The other photo Carrie is also barefoot, like Jenny.
-Maybe it’s his favorite movie too.
+Maybe it’s her favorite movie too.”

 The look wasn’t for everyone.